steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

     Should ndimage or scikt-image be used for image processing support?

-    Solver
-        How should Meshes be handled in the UI?
-            Combine MeshContainer and MeshTab into MeshTab.
-                MeshTab -> MeshWidget?
-                ImageTab -> ImageWidget?

-        Separate the UI classes from Explorer into separate files.
-            Should Explorer be in a separate folder from Solver?

     Write OBJ
         Should the OBJWriter be part of FileManager?
         Or should FileManager be renamed BinaryFile (or similar)?